-Teachers will use the condensed Kapow Scheme (Appendix 3) and only use the approved provided lesson resources to support their teaching.
-Despite some classes being mixed-aged classes, RSE will be taught in Year Groups, due to the content being age-sensitive.
+Teachers will use the Condensed Kapow PSHE Scheme of Work (Appendix 1) and only use the approved lesson resources provided to support their teaching.
+Regardless of whether classes are mixed-aged classes or not, RSE will only be taught in Year Groups, due to the content being age-sensitive.
 Lessons will be taught in mixed-gender groups, however, where appropriate, boys will be taught by male members of staff, and girls will be taught by female members of staff.
 Questions that are asked by children within the RSE lessons will be answered by the Teacher in an appropriate manner.
-If the Teacher does not feel the question is appropriate, or feels they do not wish to answer the question, the Teacher may suggest the child asks an adult they trust to discuss the question with.
+If the Teacher does not feel the question is appropriate or feels they do not wish to answer the question, the Teacher may suggest the child asks an adult they trust to discuss the question with.
 However, if the Teacher is concerned by the nature of the question, they are to raise this with the DSP as a safeguarding issue.